 Our Vision, Mission, and Key Strategies

-Since implementing the CCDC PARTICIPATION PROGRAM, the agency has assisted with projects valued at more than $575 million.
-The leadership team and employees, with strong support from the board of commissioners, continues to maximize CCDC’s unique financial powers to catalyze more investment in our districts.
+Since implementing the CCDC PARTICIPATION PROGRAM, the agency has assisted with projects valued at more than $1.2 Billion.
+The leadership team and employees, with strong support from the Board of Commissioners, continues to maximize CCDC’s unique financial powers to catalyze more investment in our districts.

 Help the Boise community thrive in a sustainable economy where an exceptional built environment and excellent business opportunities are in perfect balance.

-CCDC ignites diverse economic growth, builds vibrant urban centers, and promotes healthy community design.
+CCDC ignites diverse economic growth, builds attractive urban centers, and promotes healthy community design.

 FIVE KEY STRATEGIES

 Economic Development – Cultivate commerce and grow resilient, diversified, and prosperous local economies.